wanyuenmei/di/README.md

     (connect (list 0 65535) "webTier" "webTier")
 <!-- END CODE -->

-After the above commands, our network looks a lot more interesting:
+After the above commands, our application looks a lot more interesting:

 <img src="./doc-images/quiltAbstractWebTierConnect.png">

-With the config file in place, Quilt will now boot your system.
-If you modify the configuration after the system booted, Quilt will make the corresponding changes to your system in the least distruptive way possible.
+With this stitch, Quilt can now boot the system.
+Furthermore, if the stitch is modified, Quilt will automatically adapt by adding or removing containers as necessary.

 ## Contributing
 If you are interested in contributing to Quilt, check out [dev.md](dev.md) for development instructions, details about the code structure, and more.